Admissions Portal

 *Our early action deadline of November 15 is not a binding agreement to attend, but rather allows our admitted students ample time to receive a decision and plan a visit to campus in the spring.

-Our admissions committee will review each completed application.
-Decisions will be processed following the early action deadline, the regular decision deadline, and then transition to rolling admissions depending on remaining space in the class.
+Our admissions committee reviews each completed application.
+Decisions are processed following the early action deadline, the regular decision deadline, and then transition to rolling admissions depending on remaining space in the class.

 Our application has a holistic review process, factoring in all application materials when making an admissions decision.